 For the best texture and sweetness, I recommend chilling the brownies complete before serving.
 That is, if you can wait that long.
 Enjoy!!!

 P.S.
-I have a Carrie on Vegan Amazon affiliate store where I list all of my favorite beauty items, kitchen devices, books, and other cool stuff.
-Check it out and don’t forget to download my app for iPhones and iPads, Vegan Delish, for nearly 175 whole food, plant-based recipes.
+I have a Carrie on Living Amazon affiliate store where I list all of my favorite beauty items, kitchen devices, books, and other cool stuff.